scooterw/tairu/README.md

     tileset: geography-class.mbtiles
     location: ~/.tairu/tilesets
     format: png
 ```

-Tairu relies on a valid configuration object assigned to `Tairu.config`

-This may be read from a yaml file (see example above) using `Tairu.config_from_file(file_name)`
+Configuration may be read from a yaml file (see example above) using `Tairu.config_from_file(file_name)`

-or by assigning default values for layers, cache, and name (optional):
+or by passing values for layers, cache, and name (optional) into a configuration block:

 ```ruby
 layers = {
   'geo' => {
     'provider' => 'mbtiles',